greenelab/knowledge-graph-review/manuscript.md

 | Comparative Toxicogenomics Database [@axd6eJec] | A database that contains manually curated chemical-gene-disease interactions and  relationships. | 2,429,689 | Chemicals (Drugs), Genes, Diseases | Drug-Genes, Drug-Disease, Disease-Gene mappings | Manual curation and Automated systems |
 | Comprehensive Antibiotic Resistance Database [@1ByMfX8Y1] | Manually curated database that contains information about the molecular basis of antimicrobial resistance. | 174,443 | Drugs, Genes, Variants | Drug-Gene, Drug-Variant mappings | Manual curation |
 | OMIM [@1FZWpEoss] | A database that contains phenotype and genotype information | 25,153 | Genes, Phenotypes | Gene-Phenotype mappings | Manual Curation |
-Table.
+Table:
 A table of databases that used a form of manual curation to populate entries.
 Reported number of entities and relationships are relative to time of publication.
 {#tbl:manual-curated-databases}